liang-chen/Vintager/README.rst

 Vintager Homepage
 =================
-**Vintager** (Python) is designed to integrate crowdsourcing annotation and automatic object detection for **Optical Music Recogntion**.
-We provide utilities to transform printed music scores (in pdf format) to gray-level image with constant spatium (staff height = 30), detect various types of music symbols and display the associated bounding boxes along with the detected symbols.
-The output will be saved into database and then fed into web-based application for the users to verify.
-User-labeled symbols will, in return, be used by **Vintager** to retrain the symbol models.
+**Vintager** (Python) is designed to combine crowdsourcing annotation and automatic object detection for **Optical Music Recogntion**.
+We provide utilities to transform printed music scores (in pdf format) to gray-level image with constant spatium (staff height = 30), detect various types of music symbols and display their associated bounding boxes.
+The detected symbols will also be saved into a database which will then be fed into web-based application for the users to verify.
+User-labeled symbols will, in return, be used by **Vintager** to re-train the symbol models.
 This loop will incrementally improve the performance of our detectors and create annotated music symbol dataset at the same time.

 Symbol Classes of interest: bar line, solid note head, open note head, whole note, flat, sharp, natural, treble clef,